SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [task-description]
 # Description

-Write a function which as input will receive 3 parameters (strings)
+Create a program which as input will receive 3 parameters (strings)

 - The First string is the name of the band